cylondata/twister2/docs/documents/concepts/task-scheduler/task-scheduler.md

 ## Implementation

-The task scheduler has a base interface named ITaskScheduler that consists of two main methods namely initialize and schedule methods to initialize the taskgraph configuration and schedule the taskgraph based on the workers information available in the resource plan.
+The task scheduler has the main class named TaskScheduler which implements the base interface
+ITaskScheduler that consists of two main methods namely initialize and schedule methods to initialize the taskgraph configuration and schedule the taskgraph based on the workers information available in the resource plan.

     edu.iu.dsc.tws.tsched.spi.taskschedule.ITaskScheduler

+has the following methods namely

+    initialize (Config config)

+    schedule(DataflowTaskGraph graph, WorkerPlan plan)

-The task scheduler has the main class named TaskScheduler which is responsible for invoking the respective schedulers based on the type of task and the scheduling mode.
+The TaskScheduler is responsible for invoking the respective schedulers based on the type of task and the scheduling mode.
 If it is a streaming task, it will invoke the scheduleStreamingTask method whereas if it is a batch task it will invoke the scheduleBatchTask method.

     edu.iu.dsc.tws.tsched.taskscheduler.TaskScheduler

-has the following methods namely
+has the following methods such as

     scheduleStreamingTask()